nazmul-nhb/nhb-toolbox-docs/docs/utilities/number/calculatePercentage.md

 ### Return Value

-Returns the calculated number rounded to three decimal places.
+Returns the calculated number rounded to three decimal places by default, can be configured through `roundTo` option.
 If the input is invalid or the calculation cannot be performed (e.g., division by zero), it returns `NaN`.

 ### Example Usage